-Officer or official means the mayor or any member of the city council and any appointive member of a city board, commission or committee established by ordinance, charter or state law on a permanent basis or a temporary board, commission, or subcommittee, or similar group.
+Officer or official means the mayor or any member of the city council and any appointive member of a city board, commission or committee established by ordinance, charter or state law on a permanent basis.

 Sec.
 2.423.
 Prohibition against involvement in actions affecting economic interests.